MicrosoftDocs/azure-docs/articles/security-center/security-center-recommendations.md

 - Turn on data collection
 - Choose which recommendations to see as part of your security policy

-Policy recommendations currently available center around system updates, baseline rules, antimalware, ACL for endpoints, network security groups on subnets and network interfaces, SQL auditing, SQL transparent data encryption, and web application firewall.
+Current policy recommendations center around system updates, baseline rules, anti-malware, [ACLs for endpoints](https://azure.microsoft.com/documentation/articles/virtual-machines-set-up-endpoints/), [Network Security Groups](https://azure.microsoft.com/documentation/articles/virtual-networks-nsg/) on subnets and network interfaces, SQL Database auditing, SQL Database transparent data encryption, and web application firewall.
 [Setting security policies](https://azure.microsoft.com/documentation/articles/security-center-policies/) provides a description of each recommendation option.

 The **Show recommendations for** section of the **Security policy** blade gives you a list of recommendations that you can turn on for the resources in the specified subscription.